Close

 Also, the new laws implemented in 2010 by the Affordable Care Act require all U.S. citizens and legal residents to have healthcare insurance.

 Having access to Student Health Services is not the same as having health insurance.
-If you would like more information regarding the ACA and how it affects you, or you would like to know how to obtain healthcare insurance, fill out this request to speak with the Well-being & Health Promotion Department's Community Resource Specialist.
+If you would like more information regarding the ACA and how it affects you, or you would like to know how to obtain healthcare insurance, make an appointment with the Health Literacy and Outreach Coordinator

-A: SHS is a great resource for basic health care, however is not considered a health insurance plan under the new Affordable Care Act laws.
+SHS is a great resource for basic health care, however it is NOT considered a health insurance plan under the new Affordable Care Act (ACA) laws.

-International Students: Please contact the International Student Center or the American Language Institute for more information.
+International Students (F1 & J1) and American Language Institute (ALI) Students: Please contact the International Student Center or the American Language Institute for more information.
 There is an international health plan, but it needs to be purchased in conjunction with enrollment as an international student.